merriekay/full-stack-Lab1/README.md

-# Full Stack Development - Lab 1
+# Lab 1: Environment Setup

 This is the starter repository for Lab 1 of the Full Stack Web Development course.